The risk matrix has served its purpose but falls well short of the data-driven business requirements of today. Enter the Risk & Value Framework.

 - Have a framework that accomplishes all of the above with consistent application and transparency

-Creating a value framework meets these requirements and allows organizations to make effective value-based and risk-informed decisions.
+Creating a risk and value framework meets these requirements and allows organizations to make effective value-based and risk-informed decisions.